flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 ![Memory architecture of the PPU](ppu_content.png)

-To render something on the screen, the PPU must know *what* graphics to draw, *where* in the screen to place them; and *how* to draw them (i.e. which palette to use).
+To render something on the screen, the PPU must know *what* graphics to draw, *where* on the screen to place them; and *how* to draw them (i.e. which palette to use).

 To answer these questions, the PPU came pre-programmed with a different memory map that looks for the following type of data: